 We also used that Tunisian project as an opportunity to work with the School of Good Services to provide training to the most senior decision makers across the Tunisian local government sector.

-he rapid pace of technological advance and the growing potential of data are transforming how we live and how we work.
+Digital, data and technology are transforming how we live, and also how we work.
 This is as true in the public sector as anywhere else.

 Governments that want to deliver in a digital world need more than just technical upgrades; they need capable, confident, and collaborative teams.
 That means: